spatie/typescript-transformer/docs/usage/annotations.md

 class CustomString{}
 ```

-Now when `Language` is being transformed, the TypeScript respresentation is used:
+Now when `Language` is being transformed, the TypeScript representation is used:

 ```tsx
 export type CustomString = string | null;